godotengine/godot-docs/classes/class_vehiclewheel.rst

 Description
 -----------

-This node needs to be used as a child node of :ref:`VehicleBody<class_VehicleBody>` and simulates the behaviour of one of its wheels.
+This node needs to be used as a child node of :ref:`VehicleBody<class_VehicleBody>` and simulates the behavior of one of its wheels.
 This node also acts as a collider to detect if the wheel is touching a surface.

 Property Descriptions
 ---------------------